FloaterTS/LicentaGuildsScripts/README.md

 # LicentaScripts
-Scripts used in RTS Game Final Project for Bachelor's Degree
+Scripts used in RTS Game Guilds - Final Project for Bachelor's Degree